 Running a Simulation

-This page walks through the most common ways to set up and run an AMIP simulation with ClimaCoupler.jl.
+This page walks through the most common ways to set up and run a simulation with ClimaCoupler.jl.
 For a full description of all available configuration options, see the Input module documentation.

-The setup for other simulation types (slabplanet, CMIP, etc) is the same - only the selected configuration file needs to change.
+The setup for other simulation types (slabplanet, CMIP, etc) is the same.
+The only pieces that need to change are the selected configuration file and the Julia environment.
+AMIP and slabplanet simulations use experiments/AMIP/, while CMIP, which requires more packages, uses experiments/CMIP/.

 From the command line